 The Local Development Order was approved on the 22nd January 2020 with the formal public consultation closing in November 2019.
 (Find full details of the council's decision)

-We are currently consulting on a draft Local Development Order (LDO) that would cover part of BBC Elstree where the new Eastenders set is being constructed.
-If approved by our full council, the order would eliminate the need for planning applications to be made for certain types of development at the site.
-The draft LDO documentation can be found at the bottom of this page.
+The LDO covers part of BBC Elstree where the new Eastenders set is being constructed.
+The order eliminates the need for planning applications to be made for certain types of development at the site.
+The LDO documentation can be found at the bottom of this page.

 Due to the nature of the site as a working film set and the need to avoid publicity around future storylines, the exact details of what development will take place under the LDO are not currently known.
 The LDO will instead provide a framework for physical changes to be made to the site, allowing for alterations and new facades and structures to be erected when required.
 It will also be used as a tool for the scriptwriters providing them with a clearer picture of what alterations can be done to the set.

 An initial public engagement event was conducted by the BBC in mid-July attended by a number of local residents.
-This formal public consultation marks the next step in the preparation of the LDO for the BBC Elstree Front Lot and will run from 7 October to 8 November 2019.
-Following this, a final version of the LDO is set to be considered by full council in January 2020.
+This was followed by a formal public consultation on the draft LDO for the BBC Elstree Front Lot which ran from 7 October to 8 November 2019.

-If you wish to comment, or view the current consultation please visit our consualtion portal.
+If you wish to view the previous consultation please visit our consultation portal.

 Local Development Order for BBC Elstree Front Lot